Physics-50/Module-2/docs/week1.md

 ## Week 1 To-Do Summary

-In Week 1 you will analyze the data from spheres of nominal diameter 3.5 mm (video files GOPR0663.mp4 through GOPR0670.mp4).
+In Week 1 you will analyze data from spheres of nominal diameter 3.5 mm (video files GOPR0663.mp4 through GOPR0670.mp4).
 Your goal for Week 1 is to learn to extract position vs. time from these video files and use your results to find first-pass estimates for the viscosity of the liquid and the uncertainty in the viscosity.

 To analyze the videos, first install Tracker from https://physlets.org/tracker.
 This program allows you to step through a video frame by frame in the forwards or backwards direction.
 It also has features for tracking and plotting the position of an object as a function of time, using a distance scale that you calibrate and a time scale that Tracker automatically sets from the frame-rate info in the video file.

-Use Tracker (detailed instructions below) to generate and plot vertical position vs. time of the sphere as it falls.
+Use Tracker (detailed instructions below) to generate and plot vertical position vs. time information for a sphere as it falls.
 Use the shape of the position vs. time curve to verify that the sphere reaches terminal velocity, and then use the position vs. time data to calculate the terminal velocity.
 Do NOT use the velocities calculated by Tracker, since these are calculated from position vs. time data in a way that is quite sensitive to noise, especially when the sphere position cannot be marked in every frame.
 (See https://physlets.org/tracker/help/frameset.html for details on Tracker’s velocity calculations if you are interested in following up on this.)
 Use only the position vs. time data from Tracker.

-Use data from several trials (i.e., several videos) to calculate the viscosity of the glycerin solution and to calculate the uncertainty in the viscosity, based on the uncertainty in terminal velocity.
-The viscosity is quite sensitive to glycerin/water ratio, temperature and humidity (as the solution can absorb additional water from the air), so gain confidence in your results based on the measurements and analysis, rather than on demanding detailed agreement with a “glycerin viscosity” found even in a reliable reference.
+Use data from several trials (i.e., several videos) to calculate the viscosity of the glycerin solution and to calculate the uncertainty in the viscosity, based on the random error in terminal velocity.
+The viscosity is quite sensitive to glycerin/water ratio, temperature and humidity (as the solution can absorb additional water from the air), so gain confidence in your results based on the measurements and analysis, rather than by looking for detailed agreement with a “glycerin viscosity” found even in a reliable reference.
+However, to help you quickly check your work, note that a good order-of-magnitude estimate for the viscosity is approximately $$1 \mathrm{Pa}\cdot\mathrm{s}$$ or $$1 \frac{\mathrm{kg}}{\mathrm{m}\cdot\mathrm{s}}$$.

+A few common "gotchas" to look out for in your calcuations:  (i) make sure you are converting diameter to radius when needed; (ii) check that you are converting masses to kilograms throughout your calculation, including where a unit of mass appears in a density; and (iii) check that you are converting distances to meters throughout your calculation, including where a unit of distance appears in a density or a velocity.

 -------------